Please note

 Synopsis

-You will be asked to consider and investigate spatial, visual and cultural contexts through the exploration of design at a variety of scales – to progressively focus in on a design project to reveal the contextual aspects which effect the design and representation of the spatial and built environment and … For more content click the Read More button below.
-Collaborative research enquiry will lead to an individually selected design project for an identified ID Topic area in which you will be expected to develop expertise in design evaluation, exploration and digital communication and demonstrate the development of an integrated and cohesive approach to the design process.
+You will be asked to consider and investigate spatial, visual and cultural contexts through the exploration of design at a variety of scales – to progressively focus in on a design project to reveal the contextual aspects which effect the design and representation of the spatial and built environment and… For more content click the Read More button below.

 Learning Strategy

-You will be introduced to the module through an introductory briefing and a series of formal lectures, workshops and seminar sessions; you will be asked to undertake an investigative research project linked to an identified theme or concept and a subsequent selected ID Topic area design project which will allow … For more content click the Read More button below.
-Peer group discussion and debate will help inform formative assessment and foster the development of judgmental skills and discrimination, as well as providing an opportunity to consider contextual relationships to subsequent career development.
+You will be introduced to the module through an introductory briefing and a series of formal lectures, workshops and seminar sessions; you will be asked to undertake an investigative research project linked to an identified theme or concept and a subsequent selected ID Topic area design project which will allow… For more content click the Read More button below.

 Outline Syllabus